Price

 Flights

-We find the best prices for flights are often available around 90 days before departure, but of course this varies greatly from route to route and year to year.
-You should wait until this trip is confirmed before you book non-refundable flights.
-GEEO and G Adventures bear no responsibility for any flights purchased before the trip is confirmed.
+Wait for official trip confirmation via email from GEEO before booking your flights.
+Prices tend to be lowest 90–120 days out, but that window varies by route and year.
+Neither GEEO nor G Adventures bear responsibility for any flights purchased before the trip is confirmed.
 This program begins in Buenos Aires and ends in Rio de Janeiro.
 Please double-check our itinerary for the date by which you must arrive in Buenos Aires.
 You may want to arrive in Europe one or more days early in case you have flight disruptions.
 You can arrive at any time you choose, but try to make it in time for our 6:00 p.m.
 Welcome Meeting on Day 1.
 You can depart Rio de Janeiro any time on the final day of the program.

 Plugs and Converters